About the Sports PT Residency Program

-The Department of Physical Therapy offers a fifteen-month Sports Physical Therapy Residency Program.
-We’ve designed the Resiency Program, which is currently undergoing our initial accreditation review by the American Board of Physical Therapy Residency/Fellowship Educatio, in the spirit of APTA’s vision, which calls for post-professional development of expert clinicians who can function as members of an autonomous profession.
+The Department of Physical Therapy offers a one-year Sports Physical Therapy Residency accredited by the American Board of Physical Therapy Residency/Fellowship Education.
+We’ve designed the program in the spirit of APTA’s vision, which calls for post-professional development of expert clinicians who can function as members of an autonomous profession.

-Our Residency Program has athletic affiliations with local high school, collegiate, and professional athletic organizations.
-We also provide medical coverage for several athletic events and races.
+Our program has athletic affiliations with professional hockey, local high schools, and a collegiate and athletic organizations.
+Additionally, we provide the medical coverage for several athletic events and races.

 The goal of the residency program is to provide the resident with a comprehensive learning experience.
 The residency will provide the resident with tools to improve their examination, assessment, and treatment of the patients who are injured in or plan to return to competitive sports.

 Upon completion of the program, the Resident will be fully prepared to sit for their SCS specialty examination (required expectation) and/or continue their training with a fellowship in a specific area of sports physical therapy practice.
 The residency training features four in-depth modules to strengthen your knowledge and skills in sports physical therapy.